-You want to start meeting people when you are bringing the best version of yourself and both parties have an opportunity to succeed.
-In order to be emotionally available and get to the kind of love you truly want, you will first need to close the chapter behind you.
+You want to start meeting people when you are bringing the best version of yourself, and both parties have an opportunity to succeed.
+In order to be emotionally available and get the kind of love you truly want, you will first need to close the chapter behind you.

 The Dating Takeaway

 It is also important to be realistic about whether or not the issues in the relationship are fixable.
 If they are, the next question would be “Is your partner willing to do the work?”
 This is where you need to be genuinely honest with yourself and see the opportunity ahead of you as it is, rather than what you would like it to be.

 A litmus test that most clients feel helps assess how they are doing in their relationship is to consider – Are you doing better personally in this partnership or not?
 It is even more impactful when you can ask your best friend to describe how they see you now as opposed to pre-relationship in terms of happiness and growth.

 Any of these exercises, if you pay attention and listen to what is being shared, will always lead you in the right direction.
 Most singles find that they gutturally know what they should do, and the inaction has more to do with finding the courage to do it than making the decision.
 Managing the fear of the unknown seems to be the biggest challenge to overcome.